So we had a drive-by caller called in Mr. Sterdley.

 The big lie is that real unemployment is closer to 12% than 5.6.

-Now you in this audience have known this for gosh, how many years?
+Now, you in this audience have known this for gosh, how many years?

-The CEO of Gallup decides to publish It today as though it's breaking news.
+The CEO of Gallup decides to publish it today as though it's breaking news.

 And I'm sure to some people it is, sadly.

-I know why it makes the news hell perversion cells.
+I know why it makes the news.

-The uh the story over in the UK where a woman went swimming with the dolphin, and the dolphin ended up displaying the flying finger of love or something.
+Sterling, you remember back when we used to do our flipper updates the story over in the UK where a woman went swimming with the dolphin and the dolphin ended up displaying a flying finger of love or something.

 Finger friendship.